Luke-Sheltraw/cse15l-lab-reports/lab-report-4-week-8.md

 *Expected output*:
-![Expected output of snippet](images/snippet3expectedoutput.png) **Description**: CommonMark shows that the expected output is a single link, which should be the list ``[https://sites.google.com/eng.ucsd.edu/cse-15l-spring-2022/schedule]``.
+![Expected output of snippet](images/snippet3expectedoutput.png) **Description**: VSCode's Preview shows that there is one link, which would form the list ``[https://sites.google.com/eng.ucsd.edu/cse-15l-spring-2022/schedule]``.
+There are two other "links," however that is because VSCode automatically interprets anything of the form https://... as a link (as illustrated by them having no title).
+In the scope of this project, then, we would not consider those two to be expected output.

 *Tests in `MarkdownParseTest.java`*:
 ![JUnit tests]()